Restaurants in Marrakech

 Address: 44 Rue Tarik ibn Ziad

 This restored riad is a wonderful venue for a romantic dinner.
 The back garden is the best place to eat, its walls decorated in Majorelle Garden blue and encircling a central swimming pool.
 Candle-lit tables and rose petals accompany a set menu of nouvelle Moroccan cuisine; familiar meals with a fresh twist.
 Try the beef tagine with figs and walnuts, cooked with cinnamon and argan oil.
 Lively yet subtle Gnaoua and Andalusian music completes the ambient scene.
 Open Tuesday to Sunday 12pm to 3pm, 7:30pm to 11pm.
 Visitors should make reservations and alcohol is served.

 Cafe des Epices

-Café des Épices is great for 'people-watching' and the owner obligingly dishes out tasty sandwiches, salads, pastries and information.
-Spiced teas and coffees round it all off tastefully on the rooftop terrace at sunset.
-The first-floor chill-out lounge has become a popular spot for local youngsters; the atmosphere is new world, with music to match.
+Café des Épices is great for people-watching and the owner obligingly dishes out tasty sandwiches, salads, pastries along with helpful information.
+Spiced teas and coffees round it all off tastefully on the rooftop terrace at sunset, whil the first floor's chill-out lounge has become a popular spot for local youngsters.
+The atmosphere is new world, with music to match.
 Open daily, 8am to 8pm.